marcelrodriguezricc/meltstake-ptv/README.md

 ## Usage

-Run the package from the home directory of the Raspberry Pi:
+(Linux Only) Run the bash script entrypoint from the home directory of the Raspberry Pi:

 ```bash
 sudo ~/meltstake-ptv/scripts/run.sh